farzanahmad863/BookListRazor/README.md

 # BookListRazor
+BookListRazor is a web application that represents a fully functional library.
+The admin of the library can see, update or add new books to inventory to the as well.

 ## Scope
 Following are the some of the objectives and goals that define the scope of this application.
 * It is a C# application built on the design pattern of **ASP.NET Core** framework.